Murder at the Vanities

 Plot

-Jack Ellery (Oakie) is staging a lavish musical revue, starring Eric Lander (Brisson), Ann Ware (Carlisle), and Rita Ross (Michael), supported by a cast of a hundred background singers/dancers (almost all women, and many scantily clad) and two full orchestras.
-On opening night, just before the show, somebody tries to kill Ware several times.
-Ellery calls in police lieutenant Murdock (McLaglen) of the homicide squad to investigate.
-During the show a private detective and then Rita are murdered.
-Ellery hides this from the rest of the performers, claiming the victims are just sick, and talks Murdock into investigating while the revue continues on, otherwise Ellery will go broke.
+Jack Ellery is staging a lavish musical revue starring Eric Lander, Ann Ware and Rita Ross, supported by a cast of one hundred background singers and dancers (almost all women, and many scantily clad) and two full orchestras.
+On opening night, just before the show, someone tries to kill Ware several times.
+Ellery summons police lieutenant Murdock of the homicide squad to investigate.
+During the show, a private detective and then Rita are murdered.
+Ellery hides this from the rest of the performers, claiming that the victims are just sick, and convinces Murdock to conduct his investigation while the revue continues; if the performance is stopped, Ellery will go broke.

 Cast